mayongnaise/itunes-discover/README.md

 # iTunes Discover

 This is an application created for Appetiser Apps Code Challenge.
-It is written in Java and developed using Android MVVM framework.
+It is written in Java and developed using Android MVVM pattern.

 ## Download